-

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

-An employee who considers that he or she has suffered unlawful discrimination during employment (including where this results in the termination of employment) can either:
+An employee who considers that he or she has suffered unlawful discrimination or harassment during employment (including where this results in the termination of employment) can either:

-- Make a complaint to the Human Rights Commissioner (who will attempt to resolve the complaint by a confidential and free mediation service) or a complaint can be made to the Director of the Office of Human Rights Proceedings in the Human Rights Review Tribunal.
+b.
+Make a complaint to the Human Rights Commissioner (who will attempt to resolve the complaint by a confidential and free mediation service).
+If it is not resolved, the complaint can then be referred to the Director of the Office of Human Rights Proceedings in the Human Rights Review Tribunal.

-An employer who is found to have engaged in discrimination or harassment against their worker can be subject to an order for reinstatement of a dismissed employee, an award for loss of earnings, compensation for loss of benefits and compensation for injury to feelings (or a combination of any of those remedies).
+An employer who is found to have engaged in discrimination or harassment against their worker can be subject to, among other things, an order for reinstatement of a dismissed employee, an award for loss of earnings, compensation for loss of benefits and compensation for injury to feelings (or a combination of any of those remedies).

 -